Make Sourdough Bread (Without Yeast) Using a Bread Machine

 Sneak Preview: Create yeast-free Sourdough Bread using your bread machine’s DOUGH cycle.
-This easy recipe requires just four ingredients: starter, water, flour, and salt.
+This basic recipe requires just four ingredients: starter, water, flour, and salt.

 Fully baked artisan Sourdough bread made with a classic recipe.Pin